reza321/T-Miner/README.md

 # Environment

 Create a virtualenv or anaconda environment using the requirements.txt provided.
-Then, copy the provided texar library and replace the one installed.
+Then, copy the two provided directories for the texar library and replace the ones installed.
+This is necessary, as we have made multiple modifications to the library itself.
+You can find your installed texar paths in your virtual environment's site-packages directory.
+Those are the ones you will want to replace.

 # Clean Classifier Pipeline